christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

 .

     /home/christopher/miniconda2/lib/python2.7/site-packages/numpy
+    /home/christopher/miniconda2/lib/python2.7/site-packages/numpy-1.13.3-py2.7.egg-info

 means
 - `conda` has been installed on the system
+- Numpy has been installed in conda root/default environment with `conda`

+.

+    /home/christopher/miniconda2/lib/python2.7/site-packages/numpy
+    /home/christopher/miniconda2/lib/python2.7/site-packages/numpy-1.13.3.dist-info

+means
+- `conda` has been installed on the system
-- Numpy has been installed with `pip` from conda install
+- Numpy has been installed in conda root/default environment with `pip` from conda install

 .